yilanboy/sveltekit-with-laravel/README.md

-# SvelteKit with Laravel Breeze (WIP)
+# SvelteKit with Laravel (WIP)

-A SvelteKit template project show how to use Laravel Breeze as a backend.
+A SvelteKit template project show how to use Laravel as a backend.

 > [!IMPORTANT]
 >